aleph23/tavern-card-crafter-v3/README.md

 ### License

-This project adopts a MIT license.
+This project adopts an MIT license.
 For details, please see the LICENSE file.

 ---